 A lender will also evaluate the industry in which you are a player.
 In the recent years, technological advancements have disrupted or threatened once-thriving businesses.
 He will look at trends and current statistics on which businesses are booming and will remain so in the coming years.

-The bottom line is, he’ll want to ascertain that you are a potentially good borrower so make sure that he’ll arrive at this conclusion after he has thoroughly reviewed your business plan, industry stats, credit info, and personal data.
+The bottom line is, he’ll want to ascertain that you are a potentially good borrower so make sure that he’ll arrive at this conclusion after he has thoroughly reviewed your business plan, loan ratios, industry nature, credit info, and personal data.

 How hard is it to get a small business loan how to improve approval chances?